 What Can You Recover in a Strict Liability Case?

 If you’re hurt in a case that falls under strict liability rules, you can collect for a wide variety of damages.
-Current and future medical expenses, lost wages, property damage, cost of repairs for damaged property, and pain and suffering are just some of the common types of damages that are available in strict liability cases.

 Also, punitive damages are often an option in defective product cases.
 The exact damages available in your case depend on your losses and the complete circumstances of the case.
 Consult with an experienced personal injury attorney to make sure you’re claiming the right damages for your particular case.